s-nakaoka/choreonoid-doc/en/agxdynamics/agx-magnetic-joint.rst

 The sample is below.
 When loading the sample project with Choreonoid and running the simulation, you can see the blue object stick together with the red object automatically (see above figure).

-* プロジェクトファイル: chorenoid/sample/AGXDynamics/agxMagneticJoint.cnoid
+* project file: chorenoid/sample/AGXDynamics/agxMagneticJoint.cnoid
-* ボデイファイル: chorenoid/sample/AGXDynamics/agxMagneticJoint.body
+* body file:    chorenoid/sample/AGXDynamics/agxMagneticJoint.body

 How to write